 Impacts of Past Manufacturing.
 The Coffeyville Consent Decree that we signed with the EPA and KDHE required us to assume two RCRA corrective action orders issued to Farmland.
 We are subject to a 1994 EPA administrative order related to investigation of possible past releases of hazardous materials to the environment at the Coffeyville refinery.
 In accordance with the order, we have documented existing soil and groundwater conditions, which require investigation or remediation projects.
 The now-closed Phillipsburg terminal is subject to a 1996 EPA administrative order related to investigation of releases of hazardous materials to the environment at the Phillipsburg terminal, which operated as a refinery until 1991.
-Remediation at both sites, if necessary, will be based on the results of the investigations.
-The Wynnewood refinery operates under a RCRA permit.
-A RCRA facility investigation has been completed in accordance with the terms of the permit.
-Based on the facility investigation and other available information, the ODEQ has required further investigations of groundwater conditions.
+Remediation at both sites, if necessary, will be based on the results of the investigation has been completed in accordance with the terms of the permit.
+A RCRA facility investigation and other available information, the ODEQ has required further investigations of groundwater conditions.
 Remediation, if necessary, will be based upon the results of further investigation.